 Step 1: Connecting the Electronics

-Connect the battery wires to the two wires on the ESC (ignore the three wires on the other side).
+Connect the battery wires to the red and black wires on the ESC (ignore the three wires on the other side).

 Plug the ESC cable into the receiver (yellow, red, and brown) it does not matter which port you plug it into